Nature Around

 Thank you very much, John!

-Approaching the light station from the east, you
+Approaching the Light Station from the

-the old lighthouse.
+House and the old Lighthouse.

 |

-Zane and Jim sitting on the biggest remainder of
+Zane and Jim sitting on the biggest remainder

 |

 The sad relics of the dock.
-The fact the dock got
+The fact

 |